mossgreen/mossgreen.github.io/_posts/2020-06-06-Validations-in-Spring.md

 LocalValidatorFactoryBean is a Spring-managed bean since Spring 3.0.

+#### How to import validation package

+1. If your spring-boot version is less than 2.3.x，`spring-boot-starter-web` has included `hibernate-validator` so you don't need to import other packages.
+2. otherwise, you need to manually import either of the following packages:
+        1. `hibernate-validator`
+        2. `spring-boot-starter-validation`

 ### Where should the validation happen

 Generally speaking, there are three layers we would like to implement validation: